runtimeverification/iele-semantics/Gas-Model.md

 * the gas cost reflecting the complexity of the computation; and
 * the variation of memory due to updating the result register.

-To make sure that the user has enough allowance for storing the result of the operation, we estimate the result size (*estimatedResultSize*) and, prior to executing, we require that there are enough resources (registry allowance, gas/memory) to contain that size.
+To make sure that the user has enough gas for storing the result of the operation, we estimate the result size (*estimatedResultSize*) and, prior to executing, we require that there are enough resources to contain that size.

 #### Bitwise arithmetic
-* `NOT rREG wREG`
+* `REG = not W`
   - Computation requires all words of `wREG` to be processed, so
     ```hs
     computationCost(NOT rREG wREG) =
       (constNot1) * registerSize(wREG) + constNot2
-    ```
-  - Size is the same as that of the input
-    ```hs
-    estimatedResultSize(NOT rREG wREG) = registerSize(wREG)
     ```
 * `AND RREG wREG1 wREG2`
   - Computation requires pairwise AND of the registers' words so: